Gabrielopesantos/Models-from-scratch/README.md

 # Models-from-scratch
-This respository aims to have multiple machine learning techniques implemented from scratch.
+This respository aims to have multiple machine learning techniques implemented from scratch (with numpy).

 |      Algorithm      |     Progress    |
 | :-----------------: |:---------------:|